WeblateOrg/weblate/docs/admin/upgrade.rst

 .. note::

-    Weblate now much more relies on correct site name in the database, please see :ref:`production-site` for instructions how to set it up.
+    Weblate now relies much more on having the correct site name in the database, please see :ref:`production-site` for instructions how to set it up.

 .. seealso:: :ref:`generic-upgrade-instructions`